• Skip to primary navigation

 1. When serving these to a group, you may want to have plain or Mexican Rice (made in a rice cooker) or Mexican Cauliflower Rice available as a topping.

-2. If you're assembling burritos ahead of eating them, wrap in foil to keep warm.
+2. If you’re assembling burritos ahead of eating them, wrap in foil and transfer to 250˚F to keep warm; serve sour cream separately.

 Nutrition